 Therefore we would recommend wearing practical shoes after bunion surgery so that you can keep your feet looking the way you want them to!

-Trinity: Black Leather - Recovery Shoes for Bunions
+Trinity: Bronze Leather - Recovery Shoes for Bunions

 How Long After Bunion Surgery Can I Wear Normal Shoes?

 The recovery period after bunion surgery can vary between individuals.
 You may have your stitches removed after a couple of weeks.
 The average patient may spend approximately six weeks wearing a post-operative shoe or using crutches.
 It is really important to not walk around the house barefoot during this time.

 After this approximate 6-week period of wearing a post-operative shoe, you should be able to wear normal shoes again, including trainers (we would not recommend wearing heels just yet).
 Some patients will be able to wear dress shoes after ten weeks.
 Others may take longer.
 There is no need to worry if your recovery time is slower than other people.
 Bunion surgery can take up to a year to fully recover from.

 If you want to read more about the alternatives to bunion surgery, click here: 10 Best Ways to Treat Bunions without Surgery.

 Sprint: Grey & Silver - Best Tennis Shoes after Bunion Surgery

 Will My Shoe Size Change After Bunion Surgery?